 This includes fields such as contact details (the name and phone number for the business), the annual sale revenue and company size (measured via employee count), tax exemption status, as well as editable information on which industry the company operates within.
 Various details about the specific industry your company operates within are also listed here, including the general type of business the company falls under (general contractor or architecture, for instance), as well as the specific umbrella the products or services the company produces fall under.
 In addition, information on the hardware of the company is also able to be listed, including the specific software that is used in your business’s workflow, and the machine(s) that the company makes use of to create your products.

 All this information can be edited at any time (provided your account has permission to do so) to ensure that any changes in the operations, priorities, or contact information of your company can be recorded and kept up to date.
-Permissions for the contact currently displayed can be modified at the bottom of this section, allowing administrators to selectively assign permissions to perform actions like download files from the portal, access company-associated cases, view purchase history, and more.
+After information on the contact has been updated, simply click the "Update Contact" button at the bottom of the interface.

 My Cases

-The My Cases card on the landing page opens the My Cases page.
+My Cases card on the landing page opens the My Cases page.
 This page is designed to allow you to submit support cases, wherein you can submit reports of issues, ask pertinent questions, offer feedback on features still in beta, and more.
-For more information on how to submit a case, case details, or any other case related concern, consult one of the many articles on the Microvellum Knowledge Network regarding the cases portal
+For more information on how to submit a case, case details, or any other case related concern, consult one of the many articles on the Microvellum Knowledge Network regarding the

 In addition, the My Cases page specifically allows you to view cases that are associated with your account.
 This includes cases that are currently active (as in, have yet to be resolved), cases that have been resolved by a Microvellum support official or by some other means, cases that have been cancelled by the user for any reason, as well as a general tab that lists all cases that have been submitted without any additional filtering of the case’s outcome or status.